Moneyball: Training Camp

 INCLUDED IN ALL SUMMER ONLINE HIGH SCHOOL PROGRAMS

-Wharton Global Youth Meetup (GYM) is a creative, co-curricular community open to summer students as a way to connect to one another — and Wharton — before, during, and after their programs.
-Featuring both live and independent programming, the GYM is designed to ensure virtual participants don’t miss out on valuable community building and networking.
+The Wharton Youth Network (WYN) is an active online community open to all Wharton Global Youth summer students as a way to connect to one another — and Wharton business learning — before, during, and after their programs.
+Featuring both live and independent programming, the Wharton Youth Network connects ambitious business students worldwide during 10 full weeks of Wharton-powered learning, collaboration, and discovery.

-*The GYM is included in all online summer programs, except Understanding Your Money.
+*The Wharton Youth Network is included in all online summer programs.

 Professor Wyner received his Bachelors degrees in Mathematics from Yale University, where he graduated Magna Cum Laude with distinction in his major.
 He was the recipient of the Stanley Prize for excellence in Mathematics.
 His PhD in Statistics is from Stanford University, where he won a National Science Foundation Graduate Fellowship, the Abrams Prize and the Herz Foundation fellowship.
 After graduating from Stanford, he received the NSF post-graduate fellowship and a visiting Professorship at the University of California, Berkeley.
 Dr. Wyner has been a Professor of Statistics at the Wharton School of Business for the last 11 years.
 He is a tenured Professor and the Chair of the Undergraduate Program in Statistics and Data Science for the University of Pennsylvania.